 The Discover it Balance Transfer card allows you to earn 5% cash back on up to $1,500 in purchases each quarter in rotating categories (then 1%; must enroll each quarter) and 1% cash back on all other purchases.

 On top of that, Discover promises to match the rewards you earn at the end of your first year with the account.
 Additional perks include a free FICO credit score, no penalty for the first late payment (late payment fee up to $40 thereafter), instant account freeze and 100% U.S.-based service.

 Choose Citi Simplicity if:

 - You’re looking for a simple balance transfer card that doesn’t penalize you for missing a payment deadline.

-- You want to finance a large purchase at 0% for 18 months with no annual fee and additional perks.
+- You want to finance a large purchase at 0% for 12 months (then 14.74% – 24.74% variable APR thereafter) with no annual fee and additional perks.

 Choose Discover it Balance Transfer if:

 - You want to transfer a balance while earning cash back for everyday spending.

 - You want a balance transfer card with a potentially lower ongoing APR.